MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/winui/authentication.md

 [!INCLUDE [Configure a native app for authentication](~/mobile-apps/azure-mobile-apps/includes/quickstart/common/register-aad-client.md)]

-Open the `TodoApp.sln` solution in Visual Studio and set the `TodoApp.UWP`project as the startup project.
-Add the [Microsoft Identity Library (MSAL)](/azure/active-directory/develop/msal-overview) to the `TodoApp.UWP` project:
+Open the `TodoApp.sln` solution in Visual Studio and set the `TodoApp.WPF`project as the startup project.
+Add the [Microsoft Identity Library (MSAL)](/azure/active-directory/develop/msal-overview) to the `TodoApp.WinUI` project:

 [!INCLUDE [Set up MSAL in Windows](~/mobile-apps/azure-mobile-apps/includes/quickstart/windows/add-msal-library.md)]

-Open the `App.xaml.cs` file in the `TodoApp.UWP` project.
+Open the `MainWindow.xaml.cs` file in the `TodoApp.WinUI` project.

 Add the following `using` statements to the top of the file: